duykhanh09103/ytdlp-web-api/README.md

 1. Clone the repository
 2. Install yt-dlp and put it in PATH
+(optional) Install ffmpeg and put it in PATH
 3. run ```npm i ``` to install the dependencies
 4. run ```node index.js```